- Embedded Journal vs UFS Journal

 alluxio.master.embedded.journal.addressesand the master rpc port (Default:

 alluxio.master.embedded.journal.transport.request.timeout.ms: The duration after which embedded journal masters will timeout messages sent between each other.
-Lower values might cause leadership instability when network is slow.
+Lower values might cause leadership instability when the network is slow.
 Default:

 alluxio.master.embedded.journal.transport.max.inbound.message.size: Maximum allowed size for a network message between embedded journal masters.
 The configured value should allow for appending batches to all secondary masters.
 Default:

-Job service configuration
+Configuring Job service

 It is usually best not to set any of these - by default the job master will use the same hostnames as the Alluxio master,